MostefaBen/Trash-classification/README.md

 After aplying only all the above steps, we have obtained a test accuracy = 0.91, and a test loss = 0.28

+# Dataset

+##1 The dataset has six classes: glass, paper, cardboard, plastic, metal, and trash.
+The original dataset consists of 2527 images, in this project, I used only 501 glass images, and 482 plastic images.

+##2 The modified dataset can be downloaded from https://drive.google.com/drive/folders/0B3P9oO5A3RvSUW9qTG11Ul83TEE

 # Author

 This project has been developed by Mostefa Ben naceur https://fr.linkedin.com/in/mostefabennaceurphd